 Legitimate claims made by policyholders for damages covered through their plan must be processed in a timely manner.
 Failure on the part of the insurance company to handle these cases swiftly and effectively may entitle you to take legal action.

 The Colorado Unfair Claims Settlement Practices Act requires insurers provide policyholders with an explanation of how a claim is being handled as well as how the claim is progressing.
 Additionally, Colorado law prohibits insurance companies from unreasonably delaying or denying benefits owed.
 If you suspect your insurance company is acting in bad faith, we can investigate the details of your claim to help you determine if now is the best time to take legal action.

-Please call Leventhal Sar LLC at 720-667-3030 to schedule a free consultation and case review at our Denver office.
+Please call Leventhal Sar Law to schedule a free consultation and case review at our Denver office.
 We fight for residents of Northern Colorado who are suffering the consequences of insurance bad faith practices such as ignoring evidence supportive of a claim, failing to pay a claim in a timely manner, attempting to pay less than a claim is worth, and canceling a policy after a claim has been made.